MeltanoLabs/tap-airbyte-wrapper/README.md

 }
 ```

-Run the built in Airbyte connection test to validate your configuration like this:
+Run the built in Airbyte connection test to validate your configuration like this where `github.json` represents the above config (note the choice of file name is purely for illustration):

 ```bash
 tap-airbyte --config ./github.json --test
 ```

-Where `github.json` represents the above config (can be any airbyte source and any file name).
-The `--test` flag will validate your configuration as being able to access the configured data source!
+The `--test` flag will **validate your configuration** as being able to access the configured data source!
+Be sure to use it.
 With meltano, configuration is implicitly passed based on what's in your meltano.yml configuration which simplifies it to just `meltano invoke tap-airbyte --test`

+See more configuration examples in the [sync tests](tap_airbyte/tests/test_syncs.py)

 ## Usage 👷‍♀️